 Of the many services offered by the Center for Wound Healing at Brattleboro Memorial Hospital (BMH) we get the most questions about hyperbaric oxygen therapy.
 BMH has the only comprehensive wound center with hyperbaric chambers in Vermont, so the interest is understandable.
 Here are the answers to the Hyperbaric Oxygen Therapy questions we get most frequently.

 Hyperbaric oxygen therapy (HBOT) allows patients to breathe pure oxygen while lying comfortably inside a pressurized chamber.
 Breathing 100 percent oxygen delivered at increased pressure increases the amount of oxygen available to the body’s organs and tissues.
 This improves the effects of certain antibiotics, activates white blood cells to fight infection, and promotes the healing of chronic wounds.

-Why are nautical/diving terms used in this form of therapy?
+Why are nautical/diving terms used to describe hyperbaric oxygen therapy?

-Much of the technology and information that we currently use in clinical hyperbaric oxygen therapy was developed by the world’s navies during World War II as a result of the use of military divers (”frogmen”) and underwater demolitions.
-Many of the pioneers of hyperbaric medicine were from military backgrounds, and many current practitioners became interested in hyperbaric medicine through diving-related experiences.
-Thus, diving-related terminology continues to be used, even though clinical hyperbaric practice has evolved away from its under-water beginnings.
+Much of the technology and information currently used in clinical hyperbaric oxygen therapy was developed by the world’s navies during World War II as a result of the use of military divers (”frogmen”) and underwater demolitions.
+Many of the pioneers of hyperbaric medicine were from military backgrounds.
+And many current practitioners became interested in hyperbaric medicine through diving-related experiences.
+Thus, diving-related terminology continues to be used even though clinical hyperbaric practice has evolved away from its under-water beginnings.